Global-Hope-Consortium/Planner/README.md

 6. Open a pull request.

 ## License
-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache 2.0 License